martine94/multiagent_system/README.md

 After building:

-To run, use the following command to start an empty gazebo instance:
+To run, first start the map.
+This is done from the launch folder by entering the following command:

-$ roslaunch gazebo_ros empty_world.launch
+$ roslaunch multiagent.launch

 If everything has been installed correctly, you should have two very simple maps/worlds that you can use in gazebo.
 Input one or multiple turtle-bots within this map.
 At the moment, the project only moves one turtle-bot forward.